 - take into account informal supports given to participants by families, carers, networks, and the community.

-The NDIA Price Guide includes a support item against which the cost of the delivery of support can be claimed.
+The NDIS Pricing Arrangements and Price Limits include a support item against which the cost of the delivery of support can be claimed.

-The Price Guide lists the maximum price providers can claim for personal care, community access, domestic assistance and professional services.
+The NDIS Pricing Arrangements and Price Limits list the maximum price providers can claim for personal care, community access, domestic assistance and professional services.

 Payment of supports

 Registered providers use the myplace provider portal to process payments with the NDIA.

 In the NDIS payment system, supports for participants fall into three categories:

 A support helping a participant complete daily living activities and work towards their goals to meet their objectives.